Zidras/DBM-Warmane/README.md

 # Problems
 * If you've discovered something that's clearly wrong, or if you get an error, please create a [ticket](https://github.com/Zidras/DBM-Warmane/issues).
+* If the problem is related to a boss mechanic or timer, a [Transcriptor](https://github.com/Zidras/Transcriptor-WOTLK) log (with debug level 3) will be required - instructions can be found [here](https://github.com/Zidras/Transcriptor-WOTLK#how-to-use).
 * Feel free to join our [Discord](https://discord.gg/CyVWDWS) to talk, get help and discuss anything DBM related!